NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_02_ClothSimulation/notes/A2_ClothSimulation_Notes.md

 As stated before instead of calling reset and clearing buffers on the current cloth_state instance, for user inputting a new obj cloth mesh file, I am just going to delete the current cloth_mesh in the viewer app and reallocate a new one, not super efficient but for this case its ok.
 This will be done within the GUI Loop within Viewer scope ofcourse.
 Because I chose to use references to store the Cloth_State within the Cloth_Solver class i cannot just replace the reference easily, so I also have to delete the current Cloth_Solver and re-create it , which is not ideal, but for this project is ok.

 Will Implement Blinn-Phong Shading and Wireframe rendering (atop the mesh, use this as Spring viz to save creating a separate primitive to render springs when we know they are just the mesh edges (assuming the spring creation func is working correctly)).
 Ideally need a way to be able to switch shaders more easily so can switch based on GUI shading mode.
 Eg could have velocity based shading via Vel-->Colour but not a prio.

+Need uniforms for light pos and control.
+If time make light primtive to view its pos.

+Need normal viz on off

+Need wireframe on off.